Pool safety

 Drowning can happen within seconds and without a sound.

 Children can drown in any source of water, including swimming pools, baths, spas, dams, rivers, creeks, garden ponds, water features or small buckets.
-Drowning is often very quick and silent.
-If children aren't supervised closely in or around water, a joyful day at the beach can quickly become an emergency situation.
+If children aren't supervised closely in or around water, a joyful day at the beach can turn into an emergency.

-Drowning is still one of the main causes of death in children under the age of five so follow these five water safety tips to enjoy the water with your children.
+Drowning is still one of the main causes of death in children under 5.
+Follow these five water safety tips to help keep your family safe around water.

 Fence the pool

 Any pool that can be filled with 30cm of water or more must have pool fencing that complies with the law of your state or territory.
 This includes inflatable and portable pools.
-If you have an inflatable pool, bucket or other source of water, make sure you empty it after use and store it somewhere safe.
+Always empty small pools or buckets after use and store them safely.

 Shut the gate